mue/mue/README.md

 ## Credits

-[TurboMarshmello](https://github.com/TurboMarshmello) - Portions of original code, name idea
+[TurboMarshmello](https://github.com/TurboMarshmello) - Portions of original code, name idea, BIG HELP WITH THE SETTINGS, SEARCH BAR AND OTHER STUFF

 [Pexels](https://pexels.com) - Stock photos used